ShereeMorphett/PenguinXcodeDemo/README.md

 ## Additional Resources

-For a video walkthrough on linking Xcode to this CMake project, check ou t<video src=[LINK](https://github.com/ShereeMorphett/PenguinXcodeDemo/blob/master/tutorialVideo.mp4) controls="controls" style="max-width: 730px;">
+For a video walkthrough on linking Xcode to this CMake project, check out the video in this repo :D
-</video>.

 ---